triblondon/pwa-prpl-edge/README.md

 1. No serviceworker, online, full page response (Shift-reload)
   - Works for Fastly HIT, Works for Fastly MISS
 2. No serviceworker, 304 Not modified (renavigate to the page with 'bypass for network')
-  - Works for Fastly HIT
+  - Preventing this at the moment with no-store
 3. Frag via serviceworker (clear cache -> click article)
 4. Frag via serviceworker, 304 Not modified (click back to home, click article again)
 5. Offline